chenyd7/PEFD/README.md

 # Improved Feature Distillation via Projector Ensemble
-This repository contains the code for Projector Ensemble Feature Distillation (PED) accepted at NeurIPS'22.
+This repository contains the code for Projector Ensemble Feature Distillation (PEFD) accepted at NeurIPS'22.

 Part of the code is modified from [CRD](https://github.com/HobbitLong/RepDistiller).